 Now that you’ve learned how to create a custom 404 error page to handle your 404 errors, you’ll also more than likely want to learn about setting a 404 error page via .htaccess.
 This way any requests for non-existent pages will go directly to your custom static 404 error page that you just created.

-You can get even more advanced with your 404 error page by using Google’s custom 404 page widget as well.
+You can get even more advanced with your 404 error page by using Google’s custom 404-page widget.
 This can help provide relevant content from your site to visitors from a Google search against your website.